amesoudi/amesoudi.github.io/content/publication/whiten-establishing-2008/index.md

 title: 'Establishing an experimental science of culture: animal social diffusion experiments'
 authors:
 - Andrew Whiten
-- Alex Mesoudi
+- admin
 date: '2008-11-01'
 publishDate: '2024-11-22T08:25:18.485257Z'
 publication_types:
 - article-journal
-publication: '*Philosophical Transactions of the Royal Society B*'
+publication: '*Philosophical Transactions of the Royal Society B 363*, 3477-3488'
 doi: 10.1098/rstb.2008.0134
 abstract: A growing set of observational studies documenting putative cultural variations in wild animal populations has been complemented by experimental studies that can